 Spherical or horizontal cylindrical type (bullet type) storage tanks are used to store LPG.
 The horizontal cylindrical types are usually used for small-capacity or underground installations and Spherical ones are used for higher capacities.
 The design of high-pressure LPG storage tanks is critical.
 Many parameters need to be considered during design.
 This article will provide basic information about the same.

 Selection of LPG Storage Tank Types

-A tank-type will usually be selected considering the cost or the size for transportation.
+A tank type will usually be selected considering the cost or the size of transportation.
 The spherical type is usually employed for sizes greater than 500 m3.
 The horizontal cylindrical type is usually used for sizes smaller than 100 m3.
 Both types will be applicable for volumes ranging from 100 to 500 m3.
 The type of this capacity range will be decided by the total weight.
 Where the tank is installed underground, the horizontal type shall be selected, even if the vessel capacity exceeds 100 m3.